Covid-19 Protective Measures

 d. the hands of the staff who handled the Employee and the swab should undergo a vigorous soap and water scrub for at least 20 seconds ( soap destroys the surface spikes of the COVID–19 virus rendering it unable to attach to respiratory mucosal surfaces).

-11. COVID-19 testing: We will test all patients who will undergo a general anesthesia with a PCR COVID-19 swab test.
+a,. all plastic surgery and ENT patients who will undergo a general anesthesia will require a PCR COVID-19 swab test 72 hours prior to surgery.